-Some students or staff may have been told they were a close contact to a case of COVID-19 and have to complete a quarantine period.
+Some students or staff may have been told they were a close contact to a positive case of COVID-19 and have to complete a quarantine period.
 This means they will be required to stay home so they do not risk exposing others to COVID-19 if they become sick.
 The school nurse in partnership with SCDHEC will help determine those individuals that are determined to be a close contact to a case of COVID-19 and if they will need to complete a quarantine period.

-- Close Contact: The standard quarantine period is fourteen (14) days after last close contact with person while they were contagious with COVID-19. - Household Contact: If the student or staff lives in the same household as the case and has daily close contact, they will have to quarantine for an additional fourteen (14) days after the day their household member has been cleared from their isolation period. - Other household members in quarantine: If the student or staff lives in the same household as someone in quarantine, they will not necessarily need to quarantine themselves unless the household member in quarantine is then determined to be a COVID-19 case.
+- Close Contact: The standard quarantine period is fourteen (14) days after last close contact with the positive person while they were contagious with COVID-19. - Household Contact: If the student or staff lives in the same household as the positive case and has daily close contact, they will have to quarantine for an additional fourteen (14) days after the day their household member has been cleared from their ten (10) day isolation period. - Other household members in quarantine: If the student or staff lives in the same household as someone in quarantine, they will not necessarily need to quarantine themselves unless the household member in quarantine is then determined to be a COVID-19 positive case. - Those with COVID-19 who recovered: If a student or staff member is a lab confirmed case of COVID-19 by PCR (nose or throat swab), they do not need to quarantine again after close contact to someone with COVID-19 in the first three (3) months after recovering but will for any close contact that happens after that three (3) month period. - The person must provide either a note from a healthcare provider that they had the positive lab result in the past three (3) months or provide a paper or electronic copy of the results (SARS-CoV-2 RNA Detected or Positive) - A positive antibody results (SARS-CoV-2 IgG or IgM) or any other lab test is not sufficient to meet these criteria to defer quarantine.
+They must quarantine according to the current guidelines.

-Cases in a Classroom
+Cases in a Classroom (Continued)